Amethyst View

 Geological Profile

 Before diving into the spiritual, we must appreciate the physical.
 Amethyst is a macrocrystalline variety of Quartz (SiO₂).
-Its signature violet hue—ranging from pale lilac to deep Siberian purple—is a result of irradiation and iron impurities.
+Its signature violet hue—ranging from pale lilac to deep Siberian purple—is a result of natural irradiation and iron impurities.

 Hardness 7 Mohs Scale